-In order to implement the program of reduced production described above, MRDM has signed two agreements with its unionized employees.
-The first agreement is in respect of the reduction of working days of the employees, and the second agreement relates to the temporary suspension of the employment contracts of the employees.
+In order to implement the program of reduced production described above, MRDM signed two agreements with its unionized employees.
+The first agreement was in respect of the reduction of working days of the employees, and the second agreement related to the temporary suspension of the employment contracts of the employees.

-Under the agreement related to the reduction of working days, employees' workdays have been reduced resulting in a reduction of wage costs in the amount of 25% monthly.
-Employees stay home but remain on call for the company to work as required.
-Employees are paid 100% of their wages for each day worked.
-As of the date of this report, 114 employees are working full time, and 65 employees are on call.
+Under the agreement related to the reduction of working days, employees' workdays were reduced resulting in a reduction of wage costs in the amount of 25% monthly.
+Employees stayed home but remained on call for the company to work as required.
+Employees were paid 100% of their wages for each day worked.

-Under the contract suspension agreement, employment contracts are suspended and, therefore, employee benefits are not being paid by the company.
+Under the contract suspension agreement, employment contracts were suspended and, therefore, employee benefits were not being paid by the company.
 In order to avoid dismissal of the employees and an economic crisis, the Brazilian Federal Government has created a program called "Bolsa de Qualificação Profissional (Sponsorship Professional Qualification), under which it provides an allowance of up to BRL 1,300 monthly (according to the Brazilian unemployment insurance rules) to each employee who has their contract suspended.
 The company that suspends an employee's contract must offer a professional training course to the employee during the period of suspension.
 MRDM has committed to enhancing the amount of the allowance provided by the Federal Government such that our employees receive the equivalent of 75% of their salary.
-As of the date of this report, 191 employees were enrolled in this program.

-Both agreements expire on December 9, 2015.
+During the second half of 2015, 191 employees were enrolled in this program.
+Both agreements expired on December 9, 2015.